Sang712UMA/PetsApp/Documentation/Project Managment/SCRUM23_28.md

    - Changed the name of her diagrams (23/04)
    - Changed some of the diagrams in her folder (23/04)
    - Added some diagrams for her part of the project (23/04)
+   - Changed the class and the sequence diagram in her folder.
+Not the diagrams of the team.
+Only the diagrams of her part of the project (24/04)
  * Michal:
  * Sanggil:
  * George: